-Chondromalacia patellae is a cause of knee pain also known as or related to:
+Chondromalacia patellae is also known as:

 Chondromalacia patella is a common running complaint for active people of all ages that involves pain and inflammation under or around the kneecap (patella).
 The kneecap sits on a shallow groove at the front of the knee.
 When the leg is bent the kneecap (patella) moves backwards and forwards in this groove.